 - Click in the matrix.

-- On the Framework Matrix tab, in the Summary group, select the Highlight Summary Links check box.
+- On the Framework Matrix tab, in the View group, click Highlight then select HIghlight Summary Links.

 NOTE If you want to remove a summary link, click in the highlighted text and then click Delete Summary Link, in the Summary group, on the Framework Matrix tab.